Netflix: Film and television deals

-Gaming
+Netflix Games

 In July 2021, Netflix hired Mike Verdu, a former executive from Electronic Arts and Facebook, as vice president of game development, along with plans to add video games by 2022.
-Netflix announced plans to release mobile games which would be included in subscribers' plans to the service.
+Netflix announced plans to release mobile games that would be included in subscribers' service plans.
 Trial offerings were first launched for Netflix users in Poland in August 2021, offering premium mobile games based on Stranger Things including Stranger Things 3: The Game, for free to subscribers through the Netflix mobile app.

 Netflix officially launched mobile games on November 2, 2021, for Android users around the world.
 Through the app, subscribers had free access to five games, including two previously made Stranger Things titles.
 Netflix intends to add more games to this service over time.
 On November 9, the collection launched for iOS.
 Verdu said in October 2022 that besides continuing to expand their portfolio of games, they were also interested in cloud gaming options.

 To support the games effort, Netflix began acquiring and forming a number of studios.
 The company acquired Night School Studio, an independent video game developer, in September 2021.
 Netflix announced plans to acquire Next Games in March 2022 for €65 million as part of Netflix's expansions into gaming.
 Next Games had developed the mobile title Stranger Things: Puzzle Tales as well as two The Walking Dead mobile games.
 Later in the month, Netflix also acquired the Texas-based mobile game developer, Boss Fight Entertainment, for an undisclosed sum.
-Netflix opened a mobile game studio in Helsinki, Finland in September 2022, and a new studio, their fifth total, in southern California in October 2022, alongside the acquisition of Spry Fox in Seattle.
+Netflix opened a mobile game studio in Helsinki, Finland in September 2022, and a new studio, their fifth overall, in southern California in October 2022, alongside the acquisition of Spry Fox in Seattle.

-As of October 2022, the service had 35 games available, and Netflix had more than 55 games in development.
-By August 2022, Netflix's gaming platform had an average 1.7 million users a day, less than 1% of the streaming service's subscribers at the time.
+In June 2024, Verdu was moved into a new role focusing on "innovation in game development."
+The next month, Netflix hired Alain Tascan, vice president of game development at Epic Games, to head up Netflix Games.
+As of July 2024, Netflix has over 80 games in development, releasing at least one game each month to attract fans.
+The company shut down its Southern California "Team Blue" AAA gaming studio in October 2024, leading to the departure of developers like Overwatch producer Chacko Sonny, Halo veteran Joseph Staten and God of War art director Rafael Grassetti.
+Netflix indicated that it maintains a commitment to grow its gaming business despite the changes.
+In late October, Netflix announced several games based on hit series including Netflix Stories: Outer Banks, Netflix Stories: A Perfect Couple, Netflix Stories: A Virgin River Christmas, and The Ultimatum: Choices, as well as a new daily word game in partnership with TED Talks, TED Tumblewords.

+On December 12, at The Game Awards 2024, netflix games exclusively revealed pioneering game designer Yu Suzuki's next game Steel Paws.

+In November 2025, Netflix released its first batch of TV games which members play by using their phone as a controller.
+The games included Boggle Party, Lego Party, Pictionary: Game Night, Tetris Time Warp and Party Crasher: Fool Your Friends.